phpmyadmin/scripts/README.rst

 Various scripts used by phpMyAdmin
 ==================================

-Ususally you don't need anything in this repository, it contains just various scripts which help in development of phpMyAdmin or produce useful stats.
+Usually you don't need anything in this repository, it just contains various scripts which help in development of phpMyAdmin or produce useful stats.